top of page

 Baby Queen

 Baby Queen, aka Khaleesi is one of the most spoiled and attention hungry goats on the farm.
+Goats are matriarchal, and she is the herd queen.
 She was in the first group that trained to be pack goats, and she loves hiking.
 And snacking.
 In fact, when we take her for a hike, for the first 20 mins she has to snack nonstop before we can even attempt the trail.

 Photo Dec 10, 7 44 16 PM.jpg